joannamenghamal/video-inference/README.md

 - The YOLO model weights (`yolov8n.pt`) are baked into the Docker image at build time — Lambda's filesystem is read-only at runtime
 - The Docker image must be built with `--platform linux/amd64` and `--provenance=false` (required for Lambda container images from Apple Silicon)
 - Terraform state is local — if teammates redeploy, they get separate AWS resources with different bucket name suffixes
+- S3 event notifications automatically trigger Lambda when videos are uploaded — no polling required